ShaharBand/sentinel/deployment.md

 * `METADATA_PROJECT_DESCRIPTION`: The description of the project, used in the API for the docs.
 * `METADATA_MAINTAINER`: The project maintainer (currently unused).
 * `METADATA_VERSION`:  The version of the project, used in the API for the docs.
-* `BACKEND_ENVIRONMENT`: The environment setup configuration.
-It can be either `development` or `production` *it is important to set correctly*.
-* The `NODE_ENV` argument in Docker Compose are also required to be setup according to this setting.
 * `BACKEND_DOMAIN`: The backend host (Default value is `0.0.0.0`).
 * `BACKEND_PORT`: The backend api port.
 * `BACKEND_CORS_ORIGINS`: A list of allowed CORS origins separated by commas.